 Our incredible journey will be based in Alamogordo in south central New Mexico, as we spend five days at White Sands National Monument exploring the rolling white sands.
 The challenge of this workshop will be in capturing the high-low contrast of this remarkable landscape.
 At this time of year, we expect to see yuccas in bloom—the New Mexico state flower with its towering white blossoms.
 The intrepid photographer will be rewarded with indelible images of dream-like scenes and lost eras when a different aesthetic prevailed.
 Craig will provide hands-on one-on-one guidance in the field as needed.

 During the workshop, we will be out photographing in both morning and evening light.
 As we have time and upon request, during mid-day hours we can be look at images on your laptop computer to provide feedback and further your progress.

 Southern New Mexico is known for its great nighttime skies, especially for photographers.
 One evening we will be out late on the dunes photographing the night sky, weather permitting.

 Have any questions, suggestions or concerns?
-Feel free to contact us any time – our expert team will be more than happy to help!
-Call Cindy at (505) 983-2934 or email
+Feel free to contact us any time—we will be more than happy to help!
+Call Workshop Manager and Director of Karmic Activity Cindy at (505) 983-2934 or email

-Craig Varjabedian, the founder and main instructor at Eloquent Light, is an award-winning photographer who explores the back roads of the American West, making pictures of the land and the people who live on it, telling stories. . . one photograph at a time.
-A gifted teacher, Craig has taught photography for over thirty years.
+Craig Varjabedian, the founder and main instructor at Eloquent Light, is an award-winning photographer who explores the back roads of the American West, making profound pictures of the land and the people who live on it, telling stories. . . one photograph at a time.
+A gifted teacher, Craig has taught photography to people from around the world for over thirty years.